 Photo taken at Jennifer Lane in October 2011

-On July 3, 2013, Kathy Mosenthal, Financial Advisor for the Merchants Bank, presented Board President, Monica Knorr, with a check for $2,500 in support of the Jennifer Lane project.
+On July 3, 2013 and again in 2014, Kathy Mosenthal, Financial Advisor for the Merchants Bank, presented Board President, Monica Knorr, with a check for $2,500 in support of the Jennifer Lane project.
 We are very grateful to the Merchants Bank Foundation and to the employees of Merchants Bank for their generous and continued support.

 Bennington County Branch Locations